-The ALT Fund supports curriculum change, innovative teaching practices and learning environment enhancement as envisioned in Aspire (for more information on the Aspire Vision, please visit http://aspire.ok.ubc.ca).
-The fund enables faculty members to make strategic changes within existing, or implement new, undergraduate and graduate academic programs that are more flexible, interdisciplinary, experiential and/or collaborative.
+The ALT Fund supports curriculum change, innovative teaching practices and learning environment enhancement aligned with Transformative Learning as envisioned in Aspire/UBC’s new Strategic Plan.
+The fund enables faculty members to make strategic changes within existing, or implement new, undergraduate and graduate academic programs that are more flexible, interdisciplinary, experiential and/or collaborative and to innovate their practice by introducing new teaching methods and technologies.
 The main goal of the ALT Fund is to transform student learning at UBC Okanagan.

 A range of projects will be considered, from innovations at the course level that address a critical program need through to targeted support for development of new flexible learning programs and/or interdisciplinary degree pathways.
 We are seeking to identify and fund projects that are strategic, innovative and feasible.

 We particularly welcome proposals in one or more of the following Priority Focus Areas:

 - Enhance experiential learning opportunities.

 - Increase flexibility by developing or redesigning a strategic course or full program for distributed delivery across multiple sites (e.g., bridge UBC Okanagan and UBC Vancouver).
 Course-based examples may include distributed flipped classrooms, reduced classroom time or fully online courses.